verbio-technologies/python-verbio-speech-center/DESCRIPTION.md

 Verbio CSR

-ASR based on Transformer DNNs, with multilingual and unsupervised information.
+ASR4 streaming product based on Transformer DNNs, with multilingual and unsupervised information.